 Can you freeze homemade salsa?

-I would have no problem freezing a homemade salsa made with canned tomatoes.
+I would have no problem freezing salsa made with canned tomatoes.

 If it’s made with fresh tomatoes, I’d say no, unless you plan to cook them before using them in salsa.